os2loop/os2loop/docs/development/README.md

 After editing content type fields the Field UI module **must be uninstalled** before updated content type configuration is exported.

+Text formats on fields must be limited to the text formats that are defined as part of the content type and stored in the modules config folder.

 ### Shared fields

 A number of fields must be shared between content types in Loop: A field for